MicrosoftEdge/MSEdgeExplainers/Performance control of embedded content/explainer.md

 * Changes to iframe HTML element represent additional standards work.

 #### Levels vs categories
-It was considere to have a single configuration point based on “levels” which would restrictions on top of each other, but this was discarded due to increased difficulty to introduce new values in the future.
+It was considered to have a single configuration point based on “levels” which would restrictions on top of each other, but this was discarded due to increased difficulty to introduce new values in the future.

 ## Acknowledgements
 Many thanks for the valuable feedback and advice from:
 * [Limin Zhu](https://github.com/liminzhu)